dsc-courses/practice.dsc40a.com/problems/wi22-midterm1/wi22-midterm1-q04.md

 # BEGIN SUBPROB

-(5 points) We want to use multiple regression to fit a prediction rule of the form
+We want to use multiple regression to fit a prediction rule of the form
 $$H(x^{(1)}, x^{(2)}, x^{(3)}) = w_0 + w_1 x^{(1)}x^{(3)} + w_2 (x^{(2)}-x^{(3)})^2.$$
 Write down the design matrix $X$ and observation vector $\vec{y}$ for